 There’s nothing lean about many popular frozen entrees advertised as such.
 Some have so much salt that you’ll be bloated for hours, if not longer.
 One leading brand also has a whopping 15g of sugar and is very high in carbs while being low in satiating fiber.
 Opting to make your own meal?
-Skip these two meats and go for these five instead.
+Skip these two types of meat and go for these five instead.

 - Janine Whiteson, RD